jay-giametta/public/README.md

-This project has several unrelated projects separates as branches (to make the most of free space...)
+This project has several unrelated projects separated as branches (originally done to make the most of free public project limitations...)

 Master’s Stuff